Napster2A/Napster2A/README.md

 ## Hi there 👋

+As a trained Data Scientist, I have developed strong expertise in Python, automation, and Machine Learning.
+Over 4+ years at RES Group, I designed and deployed solutions that optimized asset supervision, reduced response times, and replaced manual processes.

+I developed a real-time tracking system for field interventions, allowing teams across the world to monitor site activity efficiently.
+To enhance operational insights, I built an automated fault analysis tool leveraging Machine Learning to identify root causes and categorize asset downtimes.
+I also implemented an alerting system that detects and notifies teams of critical anomalies, improving incident response.
+Additionally, I designed Power BI dashboards to monitor tool performance and user engagement.

+With expertise in Python, SQL, Power BI, and Microsoft Azure, I am passionate about developing impactful solutions that drive automation, efficiency, and data-driven decision-making.

 Check out my [Notion website](https://fortunate-caper-cb2.notion.site/Home-1a3a68523d4c80d3996ec5404f690d49).
 <!--
 **Napster2A/Napster2A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.